-There is a recreation room onsite with pool tables, ping pong, foosball, and other games.
-A 24-hour laundry room is available for Corpsmembers to clean their clothes so they are ready to leave on short notice to an emergency.
-There is a natural running track circling the property, an outdoor basketball court, a field for soccer, a weight room, and a cardiovascular room.
+There is a natural running track circling the property, a beach volleyball court, brand new pickle ball and outdoor basketball courts, an indoor basketball court, a field for soccer and activities along with a modern fitness facility.
 The modern kitchen is equipped with high quality preparation tools, knives, and more for cooking and baking.
 The large dining room is next to a multipurpose room that can be used for indoor basketball games, graduations, and holiday banquets.

-Corpsmembers are required to serve 48 hours of volunteer service during their year to be eligible for a scholarship.
+Corpsmembers are required to serve 48 hours of volunteer service during their year to be eligible for the CCC Brad Duncan Scholarship.
 There are many non-profit organizations that need volunteers and local cities often have large-scale events that depend on volunteers for their success.
 Corpsmembers can also create their own volunteer project and submit it for approval.

 Corpsmembers participate in a variety of conservation work projects.
 The projects are sponsored by federal, state, county, and city agencies as well as nonprofit organizations.
 Typical partnering agencies include the California State Parks; Los Angeles, Ventura and Santa Barbara counties; California Department of Fish and Wildlife; California Department of Transportation (Caltrans); the National Park Service; and various other environmentally related organizations.

-Wildland Firefighting: Under the command of CAL FIRE, Camarillo has four Type I fire crews which can be dispatched to fires across the state.
+Wildland Firefighting: Under the command of CAL FIRE, Camarillo operates four wildland firefighting hand crews which can be dispatched to fires across the state.
 These skilled crews go through an intensive training course to prepare them to fight wildland fires.
-At the end of the sessions, they will have received their L 180, S 190, S 130, ICS 100, ICS 200, and ICS 700.
+At the end of the sessions, Corpsmembers will have received their L 180, S 110, S 190, S 130, ICS 100, ICS 200, and ICS 700.

 Arundo Removal: Arundo is a cane-like type of non-native plant that can grow from nine to thirty feet tall.
 Arundo pushes out natural plants and animals and uses up valuable water.
 It is highly flammable and can make wildfires worse.
 Corpsmembers are trained to handle and spray special environmentally friendly chemicals that kill the arundo.